Attested: Cunis at position 279 in the Ravenna Cosmography

 Where: Ailsa Craig, an island in the outer Firth of Clyde.
-Located by the island's distinctive cone shape, formed from the volcanic plug of an extinct volcano, plus its position in RC's list of names.
+Located by the island's distinctive cone shape, formed from the volcanic plug of an extinct volcano, plus its position in the Cosmography's list of names.

 Name origin: Latin cuneus ‘wedge’, related to Greek κωνος ‘pine-cone’.